Indians beat Twins 6-2, pull even for Central Division lead

 TRAINER’S ROOM

 Indians: OF Bradley Zimmer (right shoulder rehab) will play designated hitter for Goodyear in an Arizona summer league game on Saturday.
-Manager Terry Francona said if all goes well, Zimmer would play in the outfield “later in the week.” … RHP Dan Otero (right shoulder inflammation) threw 20 pitches in appearance for Triple-A Columbus on Thursday.
+Francona said if all goes well, Zimmer would play in the outfield “later in the week.” … RHP Dan Otero (right shoulder inflammation) threw 20 pitches in appearance for Triple-A Columbus on Thursday.

 Twins: DH Nelson Cruz was placed on the injured list with a ruptured tendon in his left wrist, but the team is expressing optimism that Cruz will return after 10 days.
 Cruz injured the wrist on a swing in Thursday’s game and reported feeling no pain when he arrived to the ballpark on Friday. … RHP Michael Pineda (right triceps strain) has been playing catch but there is no timeline for him to throw a bullpen session.